LouisBrunner/godot-go-plus/README.md

 # godot-go-plus

+**WARNING: this project is still in early development and not currently functional.**

 This project allows you to easily wrap Go code into Godot classes and use them in your Godot project.

 The API is heavily inspired by https://github.com/ShadowApex/godot-go and uses https://github.com/godot-go/godot-go under the hood.